swisscyberstorm/swisscyberstorm.com.2017/_posts/2017-05-30-Introducing_Tarah_Wheeler.md

 This all poses a huge security risk as the new Fintech businesses can no longer be secured in the way a traditional bank was.
-Switzerland is competing with London to be the Blockchain center of Europe and the canton of Zug is being dubbed Crypto valley.
+Switzerland is competing with London to be the Blockchain center of Europe and the canton of Zug is being dubbed Crypto Valley.
 Yet how do all these startups solve their inherent security problems?

 In 2016, Mark Barwinski talked about his research into a state